 All of that said, if you have to choose either detail or length, go with detail.

-It means that the content has to say something effectively.
-It has to tell readers something clearly.
+Your content has to tell readers something clearly.

 People love Seth’s blog because it brings a unique perspective to the table.
 The improper use of a semicolon isn’t going to turn readers away from that.

 The same goes for content that isn’t text-based, like videos and infographics.
-They still need to do the same thing: share knowledge that’s worth the readers’ time.
+Share knowledge that’s worth your readers’ time.

-You don’t have to have a custom design theme to appear legitimate.
-You just have to make sure that the sites you’re pitching know you’re the real deal.
+You don’t have to have a custom design theme to appear legit, but make sure that the sites you’re pitching know you’re the real deal.